LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

   - If multiple files are allowed, attach the files that pass validation even if some do not
 * Update Controls and EditableGrid to add optional property for total number of rows allowed and add a tooltip for the AddControls with info on the data size limits.
+* Update placeholder text for cut-and-paste area for assay data
+* Add optional parameters for AssayImportPanels and RunDataPanel and SampleInsertPanel

 ### version 0.8.3
 *Released*: 3 January 2020